Q. Do you sell paint and primer combined?

 Q. What type of paint can I use in a bathroom?

 A. If mold or mildew is a problem, Zinsser Perma-White (tint-able in light to medium colors) is a great product to use for inhibiting mold from re-growing.
-Otherwise, a high quality satin sheen will work fine.
+Otherwise, a high quality eggshell or satin enamel will work fine.
 Remember, when painting a bathroom, try to avoid hot steamy showers in the room for about a week to allow the paint to begin curing.

 Q. Can I paint my kitchen cabinets?

 A. Yes.
 This is a rather inexpensive way to drastically alter the look of your kitchen.
 Clean them well of oils and greases, apply a great bonding primer (such as Zinsser BIN which rarely requires sanding), and top coat with a high quality paint.
 We recommend Benjamin Moore Advance or Ace “Cabinet, Door, and Trim” paint, an oil/latex mixture that dries slowly to a very hard finish like an oil paint, but has little odor and cleans up with soap and water like a latex paint.